grammyjs/website/site/docs/guide/introduction.md

 It defines _what your bot actually does_, i.e. “when a user sends this message, respond with that”, and so on.

 You can then run that source file.
-Your bot is working now, until you stop your program again.
+Your bot will now work, until you stop running it.

-You're kinda done now …
+You're kinda done now…

 ## How to keep a bot running

-… except, if you are serious about your bot project, you're not.
+…except, if you are serious about your bot project.
 If you stop your bot (or shut down your computer), your bot becomes unresponsive, so it will no longer react to any messages.

 > Skip this section if you only want to play around with bots, and [continue down here with the prerequisites](#prerequisites-to-getting-started) to getting started.

 Simply put, if you want the bot to be online all the time, you have to keep a computer running 24 hours every day.
-Because you most likely don't want to do that with your laptop, you should upload your code to a _hosting provider_ (in other words, someone else's computer, also known as _server_), and let those people run it for you.
+Because you most likely don't want to do that with your laptop, you should upload your code to a _hosting provider_ (in other words, someone else's computer, also known as a _server_), and let those people run it for you.

 There are countless companies that let you run your Telegram bot for free.
 This documentation covers a number of different hosting providers that we know work well with grammY (check the Resources).